AndyButland/UmbracoMapper/ReadMe.md

 And secondly when mapping from a dictionary object value:

     delegate object CustomObjectMapping(IUmbracoMapper mapper, object value);

+> When working with Umbraco 8 (Umbraco Mapper package version 4.0 and above), the first signature is slightly different, as we have support of more flexible fall-back methods (such as via language variant, in addition to recursive retrieval up the content free):

+    delegate object CustomMapping(IUmbracoMapper mapper, IPublishedContent content, string propertyName, Fallback fallback);

 The add-on package provides this method, **DampMapper.MapMediaFile**, for the purposes of mapping from the DAMP model to the standard MediaFile class provided with the mapper.
 If you want to use this in your project you'll just need to add it to the custom mappings like this: